aer0usa/aer0usa.github.io/sliderules.md

 * Manufacturing Code Stamp "5328"
     * Not the later alphanumeric Aristo date code
     * Oughtred Society Journal Article: [DENNERT & PAPE and ARISTO Slide Rules 1872 - 1978](https://osgalleries.org/journal/displayarticle.cgi?match=6.1/V6.1P4.pdf)
     * Old enough to have the "circle and angle" symbol at the right end of the scale, Figure 16 in the above article, which supposedly ended in 1952, with "Nr.
-867U" catalogue number.
+867U" catalog number.
     * 1953, Lot 28
 * Good Condition
     * Crack in body at left end of K scale